nware49/metar/README.md

 note: If you believe this is a mistake, please contact your Python installation or OS distribution provider.
 You can override this, at the risk of breaking your Python installation or OS, by passing --break-system-packages.
 hint: See PEP 668 for the detailed specification.

+This was fixed with the proper creation of a venv

 # Data Scraping Overview
 ## How It Works